-It is important to consider at an early stage if you are organising your own display or using a display operator.
+It is important to consider at an early stage if an institution is organising its own display or using a professional display operator.
 Consumer fireworks are categorised as Category F1, F2 or F3.

-- Category F1 fireworks are indoor or close proximity fireworks with minimal safety distances (e.g. 1 meter) - Category F2 fireworks are outdoor fireworks with spectator safety distances of at least 8 meters.
+- Category F1 fireworks are indoor or close proximity fireworks with minimal safety distances (e.g. 1 meter) - Category F2 fireworks are outdoor fireworks with spectator safety distances of at least 8 meters